 Offenders of a particular concern (SOPC)

-A SOPC is made up of an appropriate custodial term (a term in prison) and an extended licence of one year.
+A SOPC is made up of an appropriate prison term and an extended licence of one year.

 This means the offender will no longer be automatically released halfway through their custodial sentence.
 However, the Parole Board can grant a discretionary release after this point.